-Dubai is the second largest and most populated of the United Arab Emirates' seven emirates, an opulent and exciting year-round getaway destination for travellers.
-It's one of the fastest growing cities on the planet, the result of the ruling sheikh's determination to make Dubai one of the world's essential destinations in the twenty-first century.
+Dubai – the second largest and most populated of the United Arab Emirates' seven emirates – is an opulent and exciting year-round getaway for travellers.
+It's one of the fastest growing cities on the planet, the result of the ruling sheikh's determination to make Dubai one of the world's essential destinations for the twenty-first century.

 For many people Dubai is what the United Arab Emirates is all about - a heady hub of international glamour, extravagant hotels, wealthy sheikhs, themed shopping centres such as the Ibn Battatuh Mall and grand construction projects that never fail to amaze.

-In this tax-free sand, sun and sea playground the concepts of luxury and possibility are constantly being raised and exceeded.
+In this tax-free, sun-kissed playground the concepts of luxury and possibility are constantly being raised and exceeded.
 At 830 metres tall, the needle-like Burj Khalifa is the world's tallest manmade structure.
 The sail-shaped Burj Al Arab hotel is another impressive local landmark.
 Others are constantly spring up.
 Offshore, the Palm Jumeirah and The World - reclaimed land shaped to resemble a giant palm tree and a map of the earth - are reflective of Dubai's sky-high aspirations.